rawziNael/Reading-Notes/Read42.md

 #### How does it work?

-AdMob helps you monetize your mobile app through in-app advertising.
-Ads can be displayed in a number of formats and are seamlessly added to platform native UI components.

-Before you can display ads within your app, you'll need to create an AdMob account and activate one or more ad unit IDs.
-This is a unique identifier for the places in your app where ads are displayed.
+You will need to create an AdMob account and activate one or more ad unit IDs. then you can get started.

-AdMob uses the Google Mobile Ads SDK which helps app developers gain insights about their users and maximize ad revenue.
-To do so, the default integration of the Mobile
-Ads SDK collects information such as device information.

 # Monetize with ease